Efficiency in Digital Economies -- A Primer on Tokenomics: From incentives to tokenized incentives

 \begin{enumerate} \item Reducing the information asymmetry, i.e. the alignment of the divergent information situations of the funding recipient and the funding agency \emph{or} \item Incentive mechanisms that align the interests of funding recipients with those of the (welfare-maximizing) funding provider \end{enumerate}

 By interlinking the two interest groups, principal and agent, the behaviour of the agent can be controlled.
-This agent is to be encouraged to efficiently perform the contractually agreed and owed service and not to deceive the principal either before or after contract conclusion\cite{Klement2004}.
-Interlinking principal and agent on basis of incentive alignment through the use of cryptographic tokens, allows a target-oriented and efficient funding project progress.
+This agent is to be encouraged to efficiently perform the contractually agreed and owed service and not to deceive the principal either before or after contract conclusion \cite{Klement2004}.
 A well-balanced token design would incentivize network participants to take a risk in adopting a new platform before it is clear that it is worth it, and reward them with ownership that will have future value thanks to their contribution.
-Comaparable to investment in startups.
-Token design is a complex and time-consuming endeavor that includes social choice, financial and legal aspects.
+Interlinking principal and agent on basis of incentive alignment through the use of cryptographic tokens, allows a target-oriented and efficient funding project progress and will foster the success of CDS in the digital age.